ChibiOS/ChibiOS/readme.txt

   Cortex-Mx port (bug 3025133).
 - NEW: Added friendly interrupt vectors names to the STM32 HAL (change request 3023944).
+- CHANGE: Removed the option -mabi=apcs-gnu from all the Cortex-Mx demos.
+The option is not compatible with the 64 bits stack alignment now default in the Cortex-Mx port.
+Note that the 64 bits alignment has a cost both as performance and as space but it is the "standard".

 *** 2.0.1 ***
 - FIX: Fixed notification order in input queues (bug 3020708).